01builders/binary.builders/content/blog/a-new-fresh-look.md

 ---
-title: "A New Fresh Look"
+title: "A new fresh look"
-date: 2025-01-15
+date: 2025-02-20
-lastmod: 2025-01-15
+lastmod: 2025-02-20
 layout: "post"
-categories: ["Company"]
+categories: ["Company", "Website"]
-tags: ["Design", "Updates"]
+tags: ["Design", "Updates", "Website"]
 highlighted: true
 draft: false
 image: "/images/blog/2025/a-new-fresh-look.png"
 description: "Binary Builders unveils a fresh new look that reflects our vision for the future of blockchain technology."
-author: "Binary Builders"
+author: "Onur Akpolat"
 ---

-Today marks an exciting milestone for Binary Builders as we unveil our fresh new look.
+Today marks an exciting milestone for Binary Builders as we unveil our new Website.
 This redesign isn't just about aesthetics; it's a reflection of our evolution and vision for the future of blockchain technology.

 Our new identity embodies the core principles that drive us: